victorziv/bigpandaio-devops-exercise/README.md

 Then, the services are started / restarted.
 Very small downtime is encountered while the service is restarted.

 ### Deployment Wrapper
-Again, very simpe Bash deployment script has been thrown in to make Ansible roles applience more convenient.
+Again, very simpe Bash deployment script has been thrown in to make Ansible roles appliance more convenient.

 The script is named *deploy_panda_services.sh* and can be found in the root directory.

 It accepts a single *-s \<service\>* command line argument where service can be *static-panda*, *counting-panda* or *all* - for deployment both.
 If no argument is provided *all* is accepted as a default value.
 If the provided service name is not on the list - the run is aborted.

-The correspondent playbooks to be run are *static-panda.yml*, *counting-panda.yml' and *all.yml* Besides *-h* flag provides some usage description message.
+The correspondent playbooks to be run are *static-panda.yml*, *counting-panda.yml' and *all.yml*

+Besides *-h* flag provides some usage description message.